squaredup/scaffold-react-component/README.md

 ## Usage

+For full guidance run:

+`scaffold --help`

 To scaffold a functional React component use, e.g.

 `scaffold Modal`

-To scaffold a ES6 class React component use, e.g.
+To scaffold a ES6 class React component use the second argument, or the `--type`/`-t` parameter.

+* `scaffold Modal class`
-`scaffold Modal --type class`
+* `scaffold Modal --type class`
+* `scaffold Modal -t class`

-By default, the Storybook category will be set to 'Common', you can override this with the `--storybookCategory`/`--sb` argument, e.g.
+By default, the Storybook category will be set to 'Common', you can override this with the `--storybookCategory`/`-sb` parameter.

+* `scaffold Modal -storybookCategory UI`
-`scaffold Modal --sb UI`
+* `scaffold Modal -sb UI`

 ## Publishing a new version of this package
 Make sure you have `np` installed globally: